CodyQin/SGtSNEpiPy/README.md

 - `Y0`: an `n x d` `numpy` array for the initial embedding configuration in the embedding space.
    Default setting: `None` (the initial configuration is generated randomly).
-For reproducibility, the user is adviced to set and save `Y0`.
+For reproducibility, the user is advised to set and save `Y0`.

 - `eta` (Integer or Float): the learning parameter.
 Default Value: `200.0`